qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/getinvolved/governance/developer_meetings/reimbursements.rst

 Reimbursements for Developer Meetings
 *************************************

-The Quantum GIS project holds twice-yearly developer meetings, typically somewhere in Europe.
+The QGIS project holds twice-yearly developer meetings, typically somewhere in Europe.
 The purpose of the meetings is to provide face-to-face time for developers.
 It is a forum for presenting new ideas, planning, putting heads together to solve problems and so on.
 We use funding from our :doc:`../sponsorship/index`